neowise-cg/Epomaker_Galaxy70_RGB/README.md

 ### Requirements:
 - Python 3.8 or higher.
 - Standard `tkinter` library (included by default in Python for Windows).
+- Optional, for full functionality: `pystray` and `Pillow` (system tray icon & menu).
+If these aren't installed, the app falls back gracefully and the tray/minimize features are simply disabled.

 ### How to Run:
 ```bash